omercankoc/swift-handbook/Fundamental/Strings.md

 }
 ```

-- Show each character in the string.
+- Show each character in the string
 ```swift
 for character in language {
     print(character)